torstees/MVtest/documentation/installation.rst

 Virtual Env
 +++++++++++
-Virtual ENV is a powerful too for python programers and users alike, as it allows for users to deploy different versions of python applications without the need for root access to the machine.
+Virtual ENV is a powerful too for python programmers and end users alike as it allows for users to deploy different versions of python applications without the need for root access to the machine.